tc39/test262/CONTRIBUTING.md

 Then invoke the following command:

-    python tools/lint/lint.py --whitelist lint.whitelist [paths to tests]
+    python tools/lint/lint.py --exceptions lint.exceptions [paths to tests]

 ...where `[paths to tests]` is a list of one or more paths to test files or directories containing test files.

 In some cases, it may be necessary for a test to intentionally violate the rules enforced by the linting tool.
-Such violations can be allowed by including the path of the test(s) in the `lint.whitelist` file.
+Such violations can be allowed by including the path of the test(s) in the `lint.exceptions` file.
 Each path must appear on a dedicated line in that file, and a space-separated list of rules to ignore must follow each path.
 Lines beginning with the pound sign (`#`) will be ignored.
 For example:

     # This file documents authorship information and is not itself a test
     test/built-ins/Simd/AUTHORS FRONTMATTER LICENSE